hosseinkarami-dev/NEAR-RPC-Client-Kotlin/generator/README.md

 ## 🛠️ Output Structure

-After running the generator: - `:models` → contains all `data class`es and enums for NEAR RPC - `:client` → contains the `NearClient` implementation and RPC call functions
+After running the generator:
+- `:models` → contains all `data classes` and enums for NEAR RPC
+- `:client` → contains the `NearClient` implementation and RPC call functions

 If you use `--models-out` or `--client-out`, the generated files will be placed in those custom directories.